YUME-FF/Web-APP_Ride-Sharing-Service/README.md

         Buttom Personal_Info "Editable"
         Buttom Request_Ride
         Buttom Search_for_Open_Ride
+        Buttom View_Ride_Status "If exists on-going ride, show it."
         Buttom Register_as_Driver "Avaliable only not is Driver" Buttom Vehicle_Info "Edit Avaliable only is Driver" Buttom Driver_status "Edit Avaliable only is Driver"